The Guide to Purchasing Your Dream Home

 - Is private mortgage insurance required?
 What would the PMI cost be?

-Your Realtor® will provide expertise on market trends, property conditions, and many other aspects of a real estate transactions.
+Your Realtor® will provide expertise on market trends, property conditions, and many other aspects of real estate transactions.
 Your Realtor® will show you comparable homes for sale, track sales prices in your desired neighborhood, and will offer insight into the home buying process.

 - Remember, keep an open mind when visiting properties your Realtor® shows you.